fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 It is not necessary yet to handle validation errors.

-You can decide how the log in looks on the user interface.
+You can decide how the login looks on the user interface.
 One possible solution is to make the login form into a separate view which can be accessed through a navigation menu:

 ![](../../images/8/26.png)